IKA3K/Stamina-House-Tokyo/README.md

 ## Who is this theme NOT aimed at

 1. People who are using a setup with a non-widescreen display.
 This is a widescreen only setup.
 2. Any other mode other than 4-panel dance.
+This includes doubles players.
 Course mode may fail.
 Mods will not be tested.
+3. People using centered 1-Player mode -- support will be coming in the future but not now.

 ## Who is this forked theme aimed at